jeremiahsnapp/dev-lxc/README.md

 ## Requirements

-The dev-lxc tool is designed to be used in platform built by the [dev-lxc-platform](https://github.com/jeremiahsnapp/dev-lxc-platform) cookbook.
+The `dev-lxc` tool is designed to be used in a platform built by the [dev-lxc-platform](https://github.com/jeremiahsnapp/dev-lxc-platform) cookbook.

 Please follow the dev-lxc-platform usage instructions to create a suitable platform.

-The cookbook will automatically install this dev-lxc tool.
+The cookbook will automatically install this `dev-lxc` tool.

 ### Use root